aozzy/project-4/README.md

 ### Front End

-Once the back end had been completed we started working on the front end, each member of the group started working on their own components.
+Once the back end had been completed we started working on the front end, each member of the group started working on thier own components.
 The items page consists of all the items mapped out onto bulma cards, which when clicked will take you to that items page.
 The layout of the single item page consists of the image of the item on the left, And the information about the item on the right.